Rio Grande 223: Golden Spike R&LHS

 An ownership issue between Salt Lake City and the State of Utah was resolved in April 2023, legally ensuring ownership of the locomotive was with the Utah State Historical Society.
 In October 2023, ownership was transferred from the Utah State Historical Society to the City of Ogden.
 At the time of the transfer, Ogden City officials expressed their hope to resume the locomotive restoration.
 Steve Jones head of the R&LHS Golden Spike chapter criticized the ownership transfer in a quote published in the Standard-Examiner saying "Ogden City has not been very good at maintaining any of the collection.
 It's hard to tell what they're going to do with 223."

+223 Locomotive Foundation

 On October 28, 2025, Ogden City announced a partnership to finish the restoration in conjunction with the Colorado Railroad Museum.
 The locomotive was transferred to new ownership under the 223 Locomotive Foundation.
+Several appliances for 223 owned by the Golden Spike R&LHS (such as the locomotive's headlight) were shortly afterwards donated to the 223 Locomotive Foundation in November 2025, with chapter president Steve Jones congratulating Ogden City on making the choice to let the locomotive go to Colorado.

+On June 8, 2026 the tender & cab were moved from Ogden and delivered to the Durango and Silverton Narrow Gauge Railroad to resume restoration work.
+223 Locomotive Foundation president Jimmy Booth at the time of the move, expressed a goal the restoration would be completed within two to four years, and that the locomotive would travel to various narrow gauge railways across the United States once in steam.